LNMA/Car_Rental_System_Gui_Server-Desktop/README.md

 26.And many more …………………

-you have two way to run program :
+-you have two way to run program :

 1.before all make sure you have mysql database .